arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/Windows.md

 When upgrading, the Windows Installer does not use the old configuration file for the installed _Single Instance_ but a new (default) one ([Issue #3773](https://github.com/arangodb/arangodb/issues/3773)).
 To use the old configuration, it is currently needed to:
-- stop the server
+- Stop the server
-- replace the new with the old confituration file
+- Replace the new with the old confituration file
-- restart the server
+- Restart the server
 {% endhint %}

 ![Delete Option](installer_delete.png)